jo313y/surfs_up/README.md

 ![precipoverivew](https://user-images.githubusercontent.com/86981530/142776833-2e5b96a2-1bf3-4aea-82fb-f4ebaa337df4.PNG)

 ### July and December Data
 We can see from the temperature comparison between July and December, that December is slightly cooler on average.
 This is relatively small difference though.
 There is on average only about a 4 degree temperature difference between the winter months and the summer months.
+The minimum temperature is about ten degrees less in December.

 ![juneavg](https://user-images.githubusercontent.com/86981530/142777070-0f8cc9ce-2ddc-45cd-a8a5-e8ace0642bd2.PNG)
 ![Decemberavg](https://user-images.githubusercontent.com/86981530/142777079-2a0720be-e6a6-463d-899e-787c2dc85e52.PNG)